CaptainSly/Anvil/Readme.md

 The engine/editor/program combo uses the following libraries to do what it does

 	* JavaFX - For it's UI
-	* LuaJ - For event, item, npc, etc scripting
+	* JRuby - For event, item, npc, etc scripting
 	* GSON - For data serialization
 	* FontAwesomeFX - for some of the graphics
 	* SLF4J/Log4J - For Logging